Voting rights in the United States: Washington, D.C.

 Washington, D.C., was created from a portion of the states of Maryland and Virginia in 1801.
 The Virginia portion was retroceded (returned) to Virginia upon request of the residents, by an Act of Congress in 1846 to protect slavery, and restore state and federal voting rights in that portion of Virginia.
 When Maryland delegated a portion of its land to Congress so it could be used as the Nation's capital, Congress did not continue Maryland Voting Laws.
 It canceled all state and federal elections starting with 1802.
 Local elections limped on in some neighborhoods, until 1871, when local elections were also forbidden by the U.S. Congress.
 The U.S. Congress is the National Legislature.
 Under Article I, Section 8, Clause 17, Congress has the sole authority to exercise "Exclusive Legislature in all cases whatsoever" over the nation's capital and over federal military bases.
 Active disfranchisement is typically a States Rights Legislative issue, where the removal of voting rights is permitted.
 At the national level, the federal government typically ignored voting rights issues, or affirmed that they were extended.

 Congress, when exercising "exclusive legislation" over U.S. Military Bases in the United States, and Washington, D.C., viewed its power as strong enough to remove all voting rights.
 All state and federal elections were canceled by Congress in D.C. and all of Maryland's voting Rights laws no longer applied to D.C. when Maryland gave up that land.
 Congress did not pass laws to establish local voting processes in the District of Columbia.
 This omission of law strategy to disfranchise is contained in the Congressional debates in Annals of Congress in 1800 and 1801.

 In 1986, the US Congress voted to restore voting rights on U.S. Military bases for all state and federal elections.

 D.C. citizens were granted the right to vote in Presidential elections in 1961 after ratification of the Twenty-third Amendment.
 The citizens and territory converted in 1801 were represented by John Chew Thomas from Maryland's 2nd, and William Craik from Maryland's 3rd Congressional Districts, which were redrawn and removed from the city.

-No full Congressional elections have been held since in D.C., a gap continuing since 1801.
-Congress created a non-voting substitute for a U.S. Congressman, a Delegate, between 1871 and 1875, but then abolished that post as well.
+Since 1801, the people of this area have not had representation in Congress.
+Congress created a non-voting delegate to the House of Representatives between 1871 and 1875, but then abolished that post as well.
 Congress permitted restoration of local elections and home rule for the District on December 24, 1973.
-In 1971, Congress still opposed restoring the position of a full U.S. Congressman for Washington, D.C.
+In 1971, Congress still opposed restoring a Representative in the House for Washington, D.C.
 That year it re-established the position of non-voting Delegate to the U.S. Congress.